alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

 _You can disable unit and integration tests by adding the option ``-x test`` at the end of the command ;-)._

 ## The current status

 ### Getting the OpenAPI Documentation

-You can now reach the current API documentation by running these commands:
+You can now reach the current API documentation by **RUN**ning these commands:

 For the books API: